Skip to main content

 Information needed in the first month of your claim

-In the first month of your claim you need to provide:
+In the first month of your claim you need to give:

 • a fit note from your doctor, if you are ill

-You will be told through your online account if any more information is needed.
+You will get a message in your online account if any more information is needed.

 Watch this video guide with British sign language